pieaerts/pieaerts/_masterclasses/zambia-photography-expedition-september-2023.md

 ---
 ![](/uploads/zambia_pie_aerts_1.jpg)

+### Important information

+* Dates: August 28 - September 7, 2023
+* Tour starts/ends in: Lusaka, Zambia
+* Price: € 13500 per person (based on twin sharing or double sharing accommodation)
+* Deposit: € 3500 per person (paid upon booking in order to hold your seat)
+* No single supplement available
+* Group size: min 4, max 6 - **at the moment only 2 more seats available!**
+* Experience level: Anyone is welcome, from beginners to professionals
+* Above price is incl VAT
+* Make sure to read the Terms & Conditions before booking by clicking [here](https://www.pieaerts.com/terms/)

 Zambia truly is one of the last remaining unspoiled safari destinations.
 A place that many people describe as Africa of 10-15 years ago.
 For this expedition, I am collaborating with Chiawa Safaris, an award-winning collection of Safari Camps.